-Yes, the IRS does offer online service and you can send in your tax payment once you set up an online account.
-You can use debit, credit for your quarterly taxes but note that if you’re paying employment tax you can’t use a debit card.
+Yes, the IRS does offer an online service and you can send in your tax payment once you set up an online account.
+You can use debit or credit for your quarterly taxes but note that if you’re paying employment tax you can’t use a debit card.

 Wherever possible I use credit cards because even with an extra fee it works out to free money if I’m earning credit card bonuses.